luxonis/luxonis-train/README.md

   3, class3
   ```

-To use a directory loader, specify the following in the config file:
+To use a directory loader, you need to specify the `dataset_dir` parameter in the config file.

+`dataset_dir` can be one of the following:

+- local path to the dataset directory
+- URL to a remote dataset
+  - the dataset will be downloaded to a `"data"` directory in the current working directory
+  - supported URL protocols:
+    - `s3://bucket/path/to/directory` for AWS S3
+    - `gs://buclet/path/to/directory` for Google Cloud Storage
+    - `roboflow://workspace/project/version/format` for `RoboFlow` datasets
+      - `workspace` - name of the workspace the dataset belongs to
+      - `project` - name of the project the dataset belongs to
+      - `version` - version of the dataset
+      - `format` - one of `coco`, `darknet`, `voc`, `yolov4pytorch`, `mt-yolov6`, `createml`, `tensorflow`, `folder`, `png-mask-semantic`
+      - **example:** `roboflow://team-roboflow/coco-128/2/coco`

 ```yaml